larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 13:23
-That block of sleep and when it falls within each 24-hour cycle 13:28 is governed by a number of different things, but the most powerful thing that's governing when you want to be asleep 13:35 and when you want to be awake is light, and in particular, it's governed by sunlight, 13:41 and I can't emphasize enough how important and how actionable this relationship is 13:46 between light and when you want to sleep.
+That block of sleep and when it falls within each 24-hour cycle 13:28 is governed by a number of different things, but **the most powerful thing that's governing when you want to be asleep 13:35 and when you want to be awake is light, and in particular, it's governed by sunlight, 13:41 and I can't emphasize enough how important and how actionable this relationship is 13:46 between light and when you want to sleep**.
 It's quite simple on the face of it 13:53 and it's quite simple to resolve, but people tend to make a big mess of this whole circadian literature, frankly, 13:59